 Where does my money go?
 The EEF processing fee is redirected to Campus France UK and, by extension, the French Institute and Embassy in the UK, where it is used to finance promotional activities, staff costs, scholarships, cultural events, and other related initiatives aimed at fostering educational and cultural exchange between France and the UK.

-Fill in a visa request on the France-Visas platform (see below for the type of visa you need to require).
-You will be asked to provide your EEF number, which is a number given during the "Etudes en France" process.
+Fill in a visa request on the France-Visas platform.
+If you're applying to a Student VLT-TS, you will be asked to provide your EEF number, which is a number given during the "Etudes en France" process (Step 1).
 More information on this process, including the necessary documents: france-visas.gouv.fr

 Fee: 50€ (except for Erasmus+ students)